-With the onset of colder weather, homeowners are seeking alternative and economical methods of keeping warm.
+During this time of the year, as the weather becomes colder, homeowners are seeking alternative and economical methods of keeping warm.
 The increase in the use of home heating appliances also increases the risk of home heating fires; the second leading cause of residential fires and fire-related deaths.

-Acting Chief Tim Keen urges residents to be vigilant when using alternative heating methods by following these simple safety tips to keep you and your loved ones safe and warm:
+Prince William County Department of Fire and Rescue Chief Tim Keen urges residents to be vigilant when using alternative heating methods by following these simple safety tips to keep you and your loved ones safe and warm: